Generalized Gradient Descent is a Hypergraph Functor: Generalized Gradient Descent as a Hypergraph Functor

 There is a straightforward interpretation of open objectives when the legs are both projections: the boundary objects are subobjects of the overall decision space which can be shared with other objectives.
 This intuition of sharing parts of the decision space is still helpful even when the legs are general linear maps.
-We now arrange open objectives into a hypergraph category by specifying the following decorating functor.
+The theory of decorated spans provides a recipe for constructing hypergraph categories of such open systems by specifying a lax symmetric monoidal functor from a finitely complete category into $\Set$, known as a \emph{decorating functor}.
+We thus arrange open objectives into a hypergraph category by specifying the following decorating functor.

 \begin{restatable}{theorem}{obj} Given an optimization domain $(\CC,R)$, there is a contravariant lax symmetric monoidal functor $O_\CC^R\maps (\lin(\CC)\op,\times)\to (\Set,\times)$ defined by the following maps (where we let $O\coloneqq O_\CC^R$ for the remainder of the theorem and proof). \begin{itemize} \item Given an object $X$, $O(X)$ is the set of generalized objectives with domain $X$, i.e., the hom-set $\CC(X,R)$. \item Given a linear map $\phi\maps X\to Y$ and objective $f\maps Y\to R$, $O(\phi)(f)\maps X\to R$ is the objective $f\circ \phi$ obtained by precomposition. \item Given objects $X,Y$, the product comparison $\varphi_{X,Y}\maps O(X)\times O(Y)\to O(X\times Y)$ is defined by